explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

     This Output only works if the parent Domain is two-dimensional.

 	Parameters:
 	* color: a hex number or THREE.Color representing the solid color of the surface.
+Will only display if `showSolid` is true.
 	* opacity: number between 0 and 1 representing how transparent the surface is.
 1 = fully opaque, 0 = invisible.
     * showGrid: boolean: whether or not to show grid lines.
-Default: true
+Default: `true`
     * showSolid: boolean: whether to show solid color (as determined by the `color` argument) in between the grid lines.
-If false, the surface will appear as grid lines with transparent portions in between them.
+If `false`, the surface will appear as grid lines with transparent portions in between them.
 Default: true.
     * gridColor: hex code or THREE.Color().
-By default, if showGrid is true, the surface will render with grid lines, and the color of those grid lines is calculated automatically based on `color`.
+By default, if `showGrid` is true, the surface will render with grid lines, and the color of those grid lines is calculated automatically based on `color`.
 If `gridColor` is declared, it will override the default color and color the grid lines with `gridColor`.
     * gridSquares: number representing the total number of squares along one side to show.
 There will be `gridSquares`^2 squares in total.
 Default: 16
     * gridLineWidth: number representing the width of a gridline.
 Default: 0.15